godfat/rest-graph/doc/heroku-facebook.md

 ### General (OS-independent)

-* Depending on the OS and your configuration, you may need to prefix with "sudo" to install the gems and run the bundler.
+* Depending on the OS and your configuration, you may need to prefix with "sudo" to install the gems.
+You don't have to if you're following the instructions above to install Ruby (RVM or Homebrew), or running on Windows.

 * Configure Git (~/.gitconfig)